Member Log In

-The Fellow Award was created to acknowledge outstanding members of the International Plant Propagators Society, Eastern Region North America, who have contributed to the advancement of the Society and to the field of Plant Propagation and Production.
+The Fellow Award was created to acknowledge outstanding members of the International Plant Propagators Society, Eastern Region North America, who have contributed to the advancement of the IPPS Eastern Region and to the field of Plant Propagation and Production.
 This recognition is for contributions to the IPPS through participation, service, leadership, research, teaching or extension work.
 Only active members with at least 10 years of membership are eligible (see list below).
 To view a list of all IPPS Eastern Region Fellows, download the document below.

-2018 Fellow Award
+2019 Fellow Award

 W. David Thompson, President of Foxborough Nursery in Street, Maryland has been named a Fellow of the IPPS Eastern Region.The Fellow Award is presented to members who exhibit exemplary service to the Society and to the advancement of the field of propagation and production.
 The announcement was made on October 17th at the Annual Conference of the IPPS Eastern Region held in Madison, Wisconsin.

 Thompson has been a member of the IPPS Eastern Region since 1976.
 He has served on five IPPS committees, has contributed four papers to the IPPS proceedings, and currently serves on the IPPS Eastern Region Board of Directors.